Meet the Team

 Monica Cruz serves as an Academic Advisor I with the College of Science & Engineering for the DHSI STEM IMPACT program.
 She completed her Bachelor of Science degree in Mathematics at Texas A&M University – San Antonio and is taking courses to begin her Masters of Science in Data Analytics and Information Systems here at Texas State University.
 She is passionate about education and working with students to navigate through college successfully.

-Grant Senior Secretary, PACE Advising Services/DHSI STEM IMPACT Program
+Academic Advisor I, Grant Specialist, PACE Academic Advising/DHSI STEM IMPACT Program